Family Wealth Planning

 An open forum to present ideas and opinions prevents future conflicts.
 Your financial advisor will treat this discussion like a business meeting, starting by stating the objective of the meeting and aiming to come to a conclusion that is in the best interest of you and your family.

-• Preparing for the Plan
+2. Preparing for the family wealth plan

 Effective family wealth planning involves gathering data to make financial decisions, such as which heir is set to receive how much inheritance.
 Are there potential conflicts in extended families, or do the children need guidance on how to allocate assets?
 Do you already have a previous legacy or estate plan in place?
 These are the questions that a financial advisor will seek to answer.